 Animations you create are applied only to the currently selected size.

-If you want other sizes to be animated differently, go to the next size and start creating your animations.
+Animation only applied to the selected size (shown in red box) If you want other sizes to be animated differently, go to the next size and start creating your animations.

 If you need to copy created animation across multiple sizes, you have two options:

-Option 1: Copy the Entire Animation Timeline to Other Sizes This function copies all animations for all elements.
+Option 1: Copy the Entire Animation Timeline to Other Sizes

 Click the “Copy animation from size to size” button.